What'sNEW Jul - Sep 2018

 Finally, we are quite pleased that HGT gets the recognition it should.
 Quammen mentions lots of supporting evidence, as we do on this website.
 But we first came to HGT from the opposite direction — skepticism.
 We wanted to know where new genetic programs come from.
 The standard Darwinian answer seemed unsupported and implausible.
 We concluded that new genetic programs must be somehow supplied in an open system.

 That paradigm shift, we now realize, is way too big to swallow whole.
-For now, we welcome the major advance that Quammen makes clear – the importance of HGT in evolution – and the future it may portend.
+For now, we welcome the major advance that Quammen makes clear – the importance of HGT in evolution – and the future understanding it may portend.

 The Tangled Tree: A Radical New History of Life by David Quammen, Simon & Schuster, ISBN 9781476776620, August 2018.